Code-Institute-Org/gitpod-full-template/README.md

 `python3 -m http.server`

-A blue button should appear to click: *Expose*,
+A blue button should appear to click: *Make Public*,

 Another blue button should appear to click: *Open Browser*.